weaviate/weaviate-io/developers/contributor-guide/weaviate-core/cicd.md

 ### Making a release

-*This section only applies to SeMI employees.
+*This section only applies to Weaviate employees.
 Outside contributors cannot make releases.
 If you have made a contribution and think it should be released, please let us know on the the public Weaviate Slack*